mariusandra/pigeon-maps/README.md

 Welcome to the club!

-This project aims to provide a performance-first React-centric map engine.
+This project aims to provide a performance-first React-centric customizable map engine.

-Currently implemented:
+We're currently at:
+- 12KB minified
+- 4KB gzipped

+Implemented:

 - Show tiles
 - Arbitrary overlays (markers, etc)